core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and the potential for conflict with commonly used link attributes (For example, `if` could be used as a parameter for conditional registration if it were not to be used in lookup or attributes, but would make a bad parameter for lookup, because a resource lookup with an `if` query parameter could ambiguously filter by the registered endpoint property or the {{RFC6690}} link attribute).
 It is expected that the registry will receive between 5 and 50 registrations in total over the next years.

-## Endpoint Type Parameter Registry {#et-registry}

-The Endpoint Type parameter is described as follows:
+### Full description of the "Endpoint Type" Registration Parameter {#et-description}

 An endpoint registering at an RD can describe itself with endpoint types, similar to how resources are described with Resource Types in {{RFC6690}}.
-An endpoint type is expressed as a string, which can be either a URI or one of the values defined in the Endpoint Type subregistry; it SHOULD be shorter than 63 bytes.
+An endpoint type is expressed as a string, which can be either a URI or one of the values defined in the Endpoint Type subregistry.
 Endpoint types can be passed in the `et` query parameter as part of extra-attrs at the Registration step, are shown on endpoint lookups using the `et` target attribute,